thegwanj/SA-character-gen/Development.md

 THEN I should see the new sheet displayed to me
 ```

+Addtional items that were moved into the MVP:
+- Public deployment so anyone can access the site at any time
+- Saving character sheets (Nathan J, Joey S)
+- Dynamically show xp costs when making the sheet (Community Feedback)

 ## Post-MVP
 Once we have established our MVP, we will look at adding some additional functionality.
 Some of that includes:
-- Public deployment so anyone can access the site at any time
-- Saving character sheets (Nathan J, Joey S)
-- Dynamically show xp costs when making the sheet (Community Feedback)
 - Allow for editing of sheets once completed (Nathan J)

 ## Post-Development